AnotherKamila/anotherkamila.github.com/_posts/2013-08-02-iypt2013-trip-summary.md

 		{{ desc | markdownify }}
 	</div>
 </aside>
-The day of departure was marked by my frantic search for a few things, including the [Longshan Temple](http://www.lungshan.org.tw/en/index.php) (which was a sight well worth the long, long walk, despite the LEDs incorporated in the "traditional" architecture), Chinese incense sticks, a lot of postcards, stamps and a post office (in the end partially solved by a nice Information center officer at the airport), and my boarding pass.
+The day of departure was marked by my frantic search for a few things, including the [Longshan Temple](http://www.lungshan.org.tw/en/index.php) (which was a sight well worth the long, long walk, despite the LEDs incorporated in the "traditional" architecture), Chinese incense sticks, a lot of postcards, stamps and a post office (in the end partially solved by a nice Information center officer at the airport).

 I would say that the flight back was nice, but that's not adequate.
 The flight back (specifically the takeoff at night) was breathtaking.
 I was amazed back in 2011 when I saw the night Tehran with the lights all the way to the horizon and the mountains beyond, but this was even more impressive -- as we were rising up, the lights lining the shore of the island against the blackness of the ocean wonderfully summed up the impression I had gotten of Taiwan: that of rapid advancement in technology and industry, but also of beautiful nature, friendly people, and wonder.